emischim/Module-2-Assignment-Constructing-a-Supervised-Machine-Learning-Model/README.md

 2. **Hyperparameter Tuning:** Optimized Random Forest parameters for better fit.
 3. **Feature Selection:** Reduced the model complexity by focusing on the top 2 predictive features.

 ---

-## Visualizations
-The final scatter plot below shows the alignment of the predictions with the actual values after optimization and feature selection:

-- **Blue Dots:** Model predictions.
-- **Red Line:** Perfect prediction line (ideal case).

----